 The RCU controls the power state, voltages, currents and temperature of the FECs.
-In detail, every FEC contains a 10bit, 5-channel ADC with an on-chip temperature sensor and an I2C[®] interface.
-One channel is reserved to read the temperature, while the other 4 are fed with 2 voltages and 2 currents (analogue and digital) measured at the input of the FEC.
-The BC logic includes an I2C[®] master to read this ADC.
-The communication between the two units is synchronized by a clock signal with a frequency of 150 KHz.
+In detail, every FEC contains a 10bit, 5-channel ADC with an on-chip temperature sensor and an I2C® interface.
+One channel provides the temperature of an embedded sensor, while the other four provide the values of the analogue and digital voltages and currents measured at the input of the FEC.
+The BC logic includes an I2C® master to read this ADC.
+The communication between the two units is synchronized by a clock signal with a frequency of 150 kHz.
 At this rate, every 2ms the BC reads the 5 parameters and updates the corresponding registers.
-In addition, the BC contains the configuration, status and error registers, and a set of counters that measure a number of critical signals (e.g. the Level-1 and Level-2).
-The table is accessible both via the ALTRO bus (during the configuration phase) and the FCB (in the configuration phase and data taking phase).
+In addition, the BC contains the configuration, status and error registers, and a set of counters that measure a number of important signals (e.g. the Level-1 and Level-2).
+The table is accessible both via the ALTRO bus (during the configuration phase) and the FCB (in the configuration phase and data readout phase).

 At power-up, the RCU downloads into the BC the reference range for the monitored quantities.
 As soon as one of these parameters goes out of range, the BC asserts the interrupt.
 The RCU starts polling the error register of each FEC to identify the error source.
-In the event of an hard error (temperature or currents over thresholds, voltage under thresholds, card power regulators error), the RCU switches off immediately the corresponding FEC.
-Immediately after a recovery procedure will be executed to diagnose the occurred error and report to the DCS system.
+In the event of an hard error (temperature or currents over their thresholds, voltage under threshold, card power regulators error), the RCU switches immediately off the corresponding FEC.
+Immediately after, a recovery procedure will be executed to diagnose the occurred error and report to the DCS system.
 It is important to note that, during these operations, the communication to the other cards of the branch is not perturbed.